Understanding Accounting Principles: The Foundation Of Financial Management

 6. Robotic Process Automation (RPA)

-Robotic Process Automation involves the use of software robots to automate repetitive and rule-based tasks.
+Robotic Process Automation (RPA) involves using software robots to automate repetitive and rule-based tasks.
 In accounting, RPA can streamline routine processes, reduce errors, and enhance overall efficiency.

 Invoice Processing